DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/Julia Stoyanovich.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> Julia Stoyanovich, Ph.D., M.S. — Associate Professor, Director of the Center for Responsible AI, New York University (NYU) </p> <p>
+        <p style="font-weight: bold; font-size: 1.1em;"> Julia Stoyanovich - Associate Professor and Director of the Center for Responsible AI, New York University (NYU) </p> <p>
-        Julia Stoyanovich is an Associate Professor in the Department of Computer Science and Engineering at the Tandon School of Engineering, and the Center for Data Science.
-She’s also the Director of the Center for Responsible AI at New York University.
+        Julia Stoyanovich is an Institute Associate Professor in the Department of Computer Science and Engineering at the Tandon School of Engineering, and an Associate Professor of Data Science at the Center for Data Science at New York University.
+She also directs the NYU Tandon Center for Responsible AI.
         <br>
         <a href="https://airesponsibly.net/people/julia/">Institutional Website</a></p>
       </td>